chukadiy/rock-paper-scissors/README.md

 # rock-paper-scissors
-A Simple Rock Paper and Scissors Game
+A Rock Paper and Scissors Game written in HTML CSS and JavaScript